Exploiting Translational Symmetry for Quantum Computing with Squeezed Cat Qubits

 \textit{\textbf{Introduction}}--- Quantum error correction (QEC) codes play a crucial role in addressing the challenge of noise corrupting quantum states~\cite{Shor1995, Bennett1996a,Laflamme1996,Knill1996,Nielsen2000}.
 A key drawback of qubit-based QEC codes is that they require entanglement among many physical qubits to robustly encode logical qubits~\cite{Bennett1996a,Laflamme1996,Knill1996}.
 This has motivated the development of an alternative type of QEC codes known as bosonic QEC codes~\cite{Cochrane1999,Gottesman2001,Michael2016,Grimsmo2020,Walshe2020,Noh2020,Royer2022}.
-Bosonic QEC codes generally utilize only a very small number of continuous-variable modes because they extract QEC codes from the infinite-dimensional Hilbert space of a single bosonic mode.
+Bosonic QEC codes generally utilize only a very small number of continuous-variable modes because they encode information in the infinite-dimensional Hilbert space of a single bosonic mode.

 Bosonic QEC codes are generally classified according to their symmetries, either rotational or translational.
 Rotation-symmetric codes~\cite{Grimsmo2020} are exemplified by cat codes~\cite{Cochrane1999, Mirrahimi2014}.
-For example, two-legged cat codes are a variety of rotation-symmetric code with an error-biased code property---i.e., they are very robust to phase errors but susceptible to photon-loss errors, having no capability to correct the latter.
+For example, the two-legged cat code is a variety of rotation-symmetric code with an error-biased code property---i.e., it is very robust to phase errors but susceptible to photon-loss errors, having no capability to correct the latter.
 Meanwhile, Gottesman-Kitaev-Preskill (GKP) codes are characterized by translational symmetries, and they offer a hardware-friendly QEC protocol implemented by imitating the dissipative process with the help of an ancilla qubit~\cite{Royer2020}.
 However, the orthogonality of the GKP codewords is restricted by the experimentally-realizable squeezing level, and suboptimal orthogonality induces inevitable readout errors.

 Recently, squeezed cat (SC) codes have emerged as practical bosonic QEC codes~\cite{Hillmann2023,Schlegel2022}.
 SC codes are squeezed variants of the biased cat codes, and the translational symmetry of the SC code states is more evident than that of the cat code states.
 Note that the SC codes not only inherit the biased-noise property of cat codes but also further suppress the logical error rate due to photon-loss error by optimizing the amplitude and squeezing level~\cite{Schlegel2022,Xu2023}.
 Furthermore, the photon-loss errors cause the state to leak from the SC code space, allowing for the partial detection and correction of logical errors.
 However, the dissipative QEC strategies proposed thus far either cannot suppress the logical error~\cite{Schlegel2022, Hillmann2023}, as we will show later, or require experimentally demanding nonlinear interaction among ancillary systems~\cite{Xu2023}.